-The ECI is a direct democracy initiative which allows citizens to participate in the legislative process within the EU.
+The ECI is a direct democracy initiative that allows citizens to participate in the legislative process within the EU.
 Once a proposal has one million signatories, the European Commission can initiate a legislative proposal.
 Some of the challenges of this pan-European direct democracy experiment are addressed by eIDAS.
-It has the ability to provide unique identification to voters across the EU.
+It can provide unique identification to voters across the EU.
 The benefits of such a system to initiatives like the ECI are obvious.

 eHGI - eHealth Governance Initiative

 The demographic and lifestyle changes of the last few decades, combined with the increasing cost of medical care, have ensured that the debate about healthcare remains at the fore.
 The eHealth initiative is a step to remedy the situation by providing greater coordination between national eHealth initiatives and promoting best practices across Europe.
-Whenever the issue of cross border service delivery comes into the picture, eIDAS has a role to play.
-In this case, eIDAS can provide for reliable identification of patients which can help in faster and seamless delivery of healthcare service across national boundaries.
+Whenever the issue of cross-border service delivery comes into the picture, eIDAS has a role to play.
+In this case, eIDAS can provide for reliable identification of patients, which can help in the faster and seamless delivery of healthcare services across national boundaries.

 UMM & DS - Uniform User Management and Digital Signatures

 The UMM and DS project is being undertaken to simplify the customs process across EU member states.
-Traders will be able to use a single interface for customs rather than relying on a different one for each member state. eIDAS will play a role in user identification and authentication as well as the implementation of digital signatures for use in custom related activity.
+Traders will be able to use a single interface for customs rather than relying on a different one for each member state. eIDAS will play a role in user identification and authentication by implementing digital signatures for use in a custom-related activity.

-The above list provides but a taste of the vast potential and universal applicability of eIDAS.
-In Part 2 of our series we look at some more interesting cases like the European Social Security Number and the role of eIDAS in preventing money laundering.
+The above list provides a taste of the vast potential and universal applicability of eIDAS.
+In Part 2 of our series, we look at some more interesting cases like the European Social Security Number and the role of eIDAS in preventing money laundering.